 Eating healthy is something that is incredibly easy to do, but also incredibly easy not to do.
-It does not have to be hard to eat healthy, but in today’s time poor society we have so many other things to worry about and it is very easy to put your own health and fitness further down on the priority list than it should be.
+It does not have to be hard to eat healthy, but in today’s time poor society we have so many other things to worry about.
+It is easy to put your own health and fitness further down the priority list than it should be.

 Simple Tips to make nutrition easy

-Eat regular meals!
 We want to get the metabolism working at a really fast speed.
-The faster that the metabolism is working, the more energy you can burn and the more efficient your body becomes at utilizing the stored up energy it has.
+The faster that the metabolism is working, the more energy you can burn.
+This in-turn leads to your body being more efficient at utilizing stored up energy.
 Ideally we should be looking to have 4-5 meals throughout the day, of relatively the same size.

-Keep it simple!!!!
 Quite often the best meals are the easiest meals to prepare.
-Sure it is nice to have an amazing recipe that takes a few hours to cook, and by all means when you have the time to do that go for it, but if you are short on time, you need to have some quick and easy options ready to go at a moments notice.
-For example, smoked salmon with cottage chees on corn thins with fresh cracked pepper.
-4 ingredients that if you have them in the fridge at work or home, you can put together in less than a minute and it is incredibly tasty.
-Remember, you don’t need to cook for hours to have a delicious, healthy and nutritious meal.
+Sure it is nice to have an amazing recipe that takes a few hours to cook, and if you have the time go for it.
+If you are short on time however, you need to have some quick and easy options ready to go at a moments notice.
+Overly complicated healthy meals often lead to a lack of motivation to make them day in and day out.
+This is turn can lead to take away which is can be seen as a quicker and easier option.
+When takeaway is involved, it becomes very hard to eat healthy.

 Tip: Think of 2-3 of your favorite meals and find a way to make them healthier.
 This way you feel like you still get to eat the food you love, but you also know that you have made them a healthier option.